German court upholds ruling in tablet battle

-DUESSELDORF, Germany (Reuters) - A German court on Tuesday upheld a ruling in favor of Samsung Electronics, denying a request by Apple Inc. to ban sales of the 10.1-inch Galaxy Tab model in Germany.
+DUESSELDORF, Germany, July 24 (Reuters) - A German court on Tuesday upheld a ruling in favour of Samsung Electronics , denying a request by Apple Inc. to ban sales of the 10.1-inch Galaxy Tab model in Germany.

 The ruling by the Duesseldorf Higher Court reiterated a decision by the District Court in February.
 The court decision comes as executives of both companies have disagreed about the value of each other’s patents at a settlement conference ahead of a high profile U.S. trial.